EXJUSTICE/ReLeaSE/README.md

 *  `stackRNN.py`<br/>Defines the architecture and methods of the generator model.
 Includes codes for supervised training for the pre-training process, and SMILES iteraative string generation for the maining RL loop.
 *  `iterator.py`<br/>Abstract base class for SMILES string iteration
 *  `rnn_predictor.py`<br/> Trained predictor class for properties based on SMILES input.
 Works in tandem with `predictor.py`, which handles QSAR property prediction specifically.
 *  `reinforcement.py`<br/> Environment class.
-Defines the chemical methods and markov decision process for molecular generation.
+Defines the chemical methods and MDP process for molecular trajectory string generation.
 In this repo, also intializes agent and allows access to training methods.
-Note that reward implementation is provided in the example notebooks, as this class only provides the abstract implementation
+Note that reward implementation is provided in the example notebooks, as this class only provides the abstract implementation.
 *  `data.py`& `utils.py`Various auxilliary methods related to SMILES representation and OS functions.

 ## Demos